gregfoletta/Congestion_Randomiser/README.md

 ## What is it?

-The multi-threaded server TCP server that uses randomly assigned congestion algorithms.
+The multi-threaded server TCP server sends data using randomly assigned congestion algorithms.

 ## How do I build it?